Image

 LEGEND Study: EG-70 in NMIBC Patients BCG-Unresponsive and High-Risk NMIBC Incompletely Treated With BCG or BCG-Naïve

-LEGEND Study: Testing EG-70 in certain bladder cancer patients.
+LEGEND Study: Testing EG-70 for bladder cancer treatment options.

 Recruiting